 With many people looking for affordable accommodations while traveling, especially during the holidays, listing your spare bedroom or home on Airbnb can help you make money for Christmas.

-If you don’t have an extra room to rent but have space in your garage or a spare closet, you could rent it to someone who needs storage space using Neighbor Storage.
+If you don’t have an extra room but have space in your garage or a spare closet, you could rent it to someone who needs storage space using Neighbor Storage.

 16. Retail Arbitrage